 Macy's 4th of July Fireworks display is the largest in the United States and each year they deliver a truly spectacular display of fireworks.
-The fireworks are launched from four barges in the Hudson River and are visible from Manhattan's West Side, as well as New Jersey, as well as broadcast live on TV.
+The fireworks are launched from the Brooklyn Bridge and three barges in the lower East River and are visible from downtown Manhattan and Brooklyn, as well as broadcast live on TV.

 4. What's Open on the Fourth of July